Benedict Arnold (governor)

 Benedict Arnold (December 21, 1615 – June 19, 1678) was president and then governor of the Colony of Rhode Island and Providence Plantations, serving for a total of 11 years in these roles.
 He was born and raised in the town of Ilchester, Somerset, England, likely attending school in Limington nearby.
 In 1635 at age 19, he accompanied his parents, siblings, and other family members on a voyage from England to New England where they first settled in Hingham in the Massachusetts Bay Colony.
 In less than a year, they moved to Providence Plantation at the head of the Narragansett Bay at the request of Roger Williams.
 In about 1638, they moved once again about 5 mi south to the Pawtuxet River, settling on the north side at a place commonly called Pawtuxet (now Cranston).
 Here they had serious disputes with their neighbors, particularly Samuel Gorton, and they put themselves and their lands under the jurisdiction of Massachusetts, a situation which lasted for 16 years.

 Arnold learned the Indian languages at an early age and became one of the two leading interpreters in the Rhode Island colony (Roger Williams being the other).
 He was frequently called upon to interpret during negotiations with the Indians, but they accused him of misrepresentation on one occasion.

 In 1651, Arnold left Providence and Pawtuxet with his family, settling in Newport where he began his public service, which lasted continuously until his death.
 He became a freeman, Commissioner, and Assistant, and he succeeded Roger Williams as president of the colony in 1657, serving for three years.
-In 1662, he was once again elected president, and the Royal Charter of 1663 was delivered from England in the second year of this term, naming him as the first governor of the colony and offering broad freedoms and self-determination to the colony.
+In 1662, he was once again elected president, and Williams brought the Royal Charter of 1663 from England in the second year of this term, naming him as the first governor and offering broad freedoms and self-determination to the colony.